Hair Follicle Secrets for Stronger Hair (2025)

 Location and Density in the Body

-They exist everywhere on your skin, except on your palms, soles, and lips.
-Your scalp alone hosts about 100,000 hair follicles—each with its own growth cycle.
+They are all over your skin, except on your soles, lips and palms.
+There are approximately 100,000 hair follicles on your scalp alone and each has its own growth cycle.

 Anagen (Growth Phase)